SaahilTakooree/IntegrityVault/README.md

 i) Navigate to Hardhat project folder

-* Open a new terminal in VS Code (or use the same one).
+* Open a new terminal in Visual Studio Code (or use the same one).
 * Go to your Hardhat project folder:

 ```bash